-The blastomeres of the central area are further divided by many vertical and horizontal cleavage furrows, so that the blastodisc has four to five cells thick central region.
+The blastomeres of the central area are further divided by many vertical and horizontal cleavage furrows so that the blastodisc has four to five cells thick central region.
 The peripheral cells and the syncytial layer lying underneath the subgerminal cavity remain adhered to the yolk and is called periblast.
-The peripheral area of the discoblastula is opaque because the larger yolk laden blastomeres rest directly on the underlying yolk.
+The peripheral area of the discoblastula is opaque because the larger yolk-laden blastomeres rest directly on the underlying yolk.
 This outer zone is known as the area opaca.
-The central mass of blastomeres overlying the fluid filled subgerminal cavity are smaller and relatively free from the yolk, appear translucent.
-They constitute thearea pellucida.
+The central mass of blastomeres overlying the fluid-filled subgerminal cavity are smaller and relatively free from the yolk, appearing translucent.
+They constitute the area pellucida.

-Soon, the larger yolk laden blastomeres of the area pellucida segregate from the blastodise and move inward in the subgerminal space one by one or in loose clusters and form a less organised thin flat epithelial layer called the hypoblast.
-The small sized blastomeres with poor yolk left behind at the surfaces as a thin superficial layer is known as the epiblast.
-A narrow horizontal cavity, the blastocoel appears between the epiblast and the hypoblast.
+Soon, the larger yolk-laden blastomeres of the area pellucida segregate from the blastodisc and move inward in the subgerminal space one by one or in loose clusters and form a less organized thin flat epithelial layer called the hypoblast.
+The small-sized blastomeres with poor yolk left behind at the surfaces as a thin superficial layer are known as the epiblast.
+In a narrow horizontal cavity, the blastocoel appears between the epiblast and the hypoblast.

-So far, the stages of development of the eggs are identical in fishes, reptiles and birds. stiles and birds.
+So far, the stages of development of the eggs are identical in fishes, reptiles, and birds. stiles and birds.
 However, at the time when blastoderm is being formed, a very essential difference becomes apparent.
-In fishes, the loosely connected blastomeres form only a single layered epithelium above the blastocoel, but in most reptiles (except tortoises) especially in lizards and snakes the blastulation is identical to that of bird.
+In fishes, the loosely connected blastomeres form only a single-layered epithelium above the blastocoel, but in most reptiles (except tortoises) especially in lizards and snakes the blastulation is identical to that of birds.
 The blastocoelic cavity corresponds to the blastocoel of amphibians and the space between the hypoblast and yolk may then be distinguished as the sub germinal cavity.

 Blastulation in Mammals